stefan-hoeck/idris2-digest/docs/Core.md

 ## Command-Line Options

-These are handled in module `Idris.CommandLine` where also auto-completion functionality and scripts are defined as well as parsers for command-line options plus help texts.
+These are handled in modules `Idris.CommandLine` and `Idris.SetOptions` where also auto-completion functionality and scripts are defined as well as parsers for command-line options plus help texts.

+Modules:
 * `Idris.CommandLine`: Command-line options, their parser, and help text.
 * `Idris.SetOptions`: Auto-completion script, setting of session options (see also `Core.Options.Session`).
 It also contains utilities for resolving